MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 }
 ```

-Similarly the following would also result in a type error since `MyEnum` and `MyStruct` are
+Similarly, the following would also result in a type error because `MyEnum` and `MyStruct` are
 different types:

 ```